 The Graduate Certificate in Educational Studies can be completed in six months, during which you will complete four Foundation units.

-The Graduate Certificate in Educational Studies is a great first step for those who are considering becoming a teacher, and provides a solid foundation for moving on to a Master of Teaching (Primary or Secondary) at Excelsia College with the first 6 months already completed.
+The Graduate Certificate in Educational Studies is a great first step for those who are considering becoming a teacher and provides a solid foundation for moving on to the Master of Teaching (Primary) or Master of Teaching (Secondary) at Excelsia College with the first six months already completed.

 Students will acquire a sound understanding of significant pedagogical and cultural themes and issues in education and schooling in contemporary Australia.
 They also acquire a coherent understanding of global issues in society and culture that impinge on Australian educational experience and practice.

 It is essential that teacher education students are familiar with the function of schools and schooling and the responsibilities of classroom teachers.
 This unit provides a broad overview of the goals of schooling, including the promotion of equity and excellence and support of young Australians to become successful learners, confident and creative individuals, and active and informed citizens.
 The unit introduces the role of the teacher as a planner of teaching and learning, as a user of Information and Communication Technologies (ICT), as a classroom manager and as a contributor to a teaching/learning community.
 The unit also considers some of the legal and moral responsibilities of the teacher.